Content from Introduction to Genome Annotation

 Running Helixer

 Helixer requires GPU for prediction.
 For running Helixer, you need to request a GPU node.
 You will also need the genome sequence in fasta format.
-For this tutorial, we will use Maize genome (Zea mays subsp. mays), and use the land_plant model to predict genes.
+For this tutorial, we will use the Arabidopsis thaliana genome, and use the land_plant model to predict genes.

 BASH